cloneofsimo/minDiffusion/README.md

 Goal of this educational repository is to provide a self-contained, minimalistic implementation of diffusion models using Pytorch.

 Many implementations of diffusion models can be a bit overwhelming.
-Under 200 lines of code, fully self contained implementation of DDPM with Pytorch is a good starting point for anyone who wants to get started with Denoising Diffusion Models, without having to spend time on the details.
+Here, `superminddpm` : under 200 lines of code, fully self contained implementation of DDPM with Pytorch is a good starting point for anyone who wants to get started with Denoising Diffusion Models, without having to spend time on the details.

-If you want to execute the minimalistic implementation of DDPM, simply:
+Simply:

 ```
 $ python superminddpm.py
 ```

 Above script is self-contained.
+(Of course, you need to have pytorch and torchvision installed.
+Latest version should suffice.
+We do not use any cutting edge features.)

 If you want to use the bit more refactored code, that runs CIFAR10 dataset: